 Each Spring Adrian tastes through every barrel in the cellar looking for specific characteristics that, when blended together, culminate into an expression illustrating the terroir of Humboldt.

 Every year I select my favorite barrels of Pinot Noir from Humboldt County to be designated for the Emerald bottling.
-This year the Emerald consists of Phelps Vineyard, Elk Prairie Vineyard, and Alderpoint Vineyard.
-Aged French oak for a total of 18 months.
-I love the way the high-elevation Phelps and Elk Prairie vineyards compliment the low-lying, Alderpoint.
-Alderpoint Vineyard fruit is always very elegant and red fruit-driven with minerality while Phelps brings bright red and black fruits with a juicy tannin.
-Elk Prairie lends darker bramble fruit from the Dijon clone and earth and rusticity from the Martini clone.
-I’m excited about this wine, being different from past vintages by not having any Ryan Vineyard in it.
-If you have patience, like all the Jewell wines, it will continue to age gracefully over the next decade.
+This year the Emerald consists of Phelps Vineyard, Ryan Vineyard and Miller Creek Vineyard.
+Aged in neutral French oak barrels for a total of 18 months.
+I love the way the high-elevation Phelps Vineyard complements the low-lying, Ryan and Miller Creek Vineyards.
+Ryan lends darker bramble fruit from the Dijon clone 115 and earth and rusticity from the Martini clone.